jamesaud/pypeline/README.md

 Copy the code from 'example_pipe.py' and see how it works.

 # GenericPipeline Use
-Look at the example in the pypeline folder.
+Look at the example.
 Is the most straightforward way to build, test, and run from a git project.

 # Pipeline Use
-Look at the example in the pypeline folder.
-Is capable of doing more advanced pipelines.
+Look at the example.
+Is capable of doing a little more advanced pipelines.

 - Open a python3.5 file and write:
 >from pypeline.pipeline import Pipeline